aleremfer/cultural-disambiguation-lab/docs/taxonomy.md

 Incorrect identification of a culturally specific reference.

-The model selects a plausible but wrong entity due to:
+The model selects a plausible but incorrect referent due to:

-* incomplete cultural grounding
+- incomplete cultural grounding
-* superficial similarity
+- superficial similarity
-* weak representation in training data
+- weak representation in training data

-**Example patterns:**

-* attributing a lyric to the wrong artist
-* confusing culturally adjacent entities

 ---